What Is a Verb in Japanese?

 Example

-(Watashi wa ie ni kaerimasu)
+(Watashi wa kaitenzushi ni ikimasu)

-(Watashi wa e wo kakimasu)
+(Watashi no otto wa e wo kakimasu)

-(Momo wa nihongo wo benkyō shimasu.)
+(Watashi wa nihongo wo benkyō shimasu.)

 ※”勉強“(study as noun)+“します“(to do)→“勉強します“(to study)

-トランプさん は パーティ に 来ます。(Mr Trump comes to the party.)
+・トランプさん は パーティ に 来ます。(Mr Trump comes to the party.)

 (Toranpu-san wa pāti ni kimasu)